realworldocaml/book/book/imperative-programming/README.md

 ##### Understanding Format Strings

 The format strings used by `printf` turn out to be quite different from ordinary strings.
-This difference ties to the fact that OCaml format strings, unlike their equivalent in C, are type-safe.
+This difference ties to the fact that OCaml's `printf` facility, unlike the equivalent in C, is type-safe.
 In particular, the compiler checks that the types referred to by the format string match the types of the rest of the arguments passed to `printf`.